Analytics and central reporting for Azure Information Protection (public preview)

 Locate the Manage menu options, and select Configure analytics (Preview).

-On the Azure Information Protection log analytics blade, you see a list of any Log Analytics workspaces that are owned by your tenant.
+On the Azure Information Protection log analytics pane, you see a list of any Log Analytics workspaces that are owned by your tenant.
 Do one of the following:

-To create a new Log Analytics workspace: Select Create new workspace, and on the Log analytics workspace blade, supply the requested information.
+To create a new Log Analytics workspace: Select Create new workspace, and on the Log analytics workspace pane, supply the requested information.

 To use an existing Log Analytics workspace: Select the workspace from the list.